jfrea/AROV_v1/android-augment-reality-framework/README.md

 Augmented Reality Otter Vision used for new students/faculty to have an interactive way of finding their way around campus.

-All Code is within src/com/jwetherell/augmented_reality/
+All Code is within: src/com/jwetherell/augmented_reality/

+Visual Branch is used for visual upgrades/testing that doesn't effect the functionality Functionality Branch is used for upgrades/testing that will effect the applications functionality.

 Version Updates
 =================================